 Distance programs often give students the flexibility to balance their studies with personal and professional obligations.
 Online learning also allows students to attend top programs in the country without relocating.

-However, online learning presents challenges, as well.
+However, online learning presents challenges.
 Learners uncomfortable with technology may experience difficulty navigating online classrooms, posting on discussion forums, submitting assignments, and taking exams.

-Coordinating meeting times with professors and peers may also present challenges, particularly in asynchronous classes, and candidates may struggle with managing time and limiting distractions while studying.
+Coordinating meeting times with professors and peers may be difficult, particularly in asynchronous classes, and candidates may struggle with managing time and limiting distractions while studying.
 This page provides online class study tips to help learners overcome these and other challenges.

-The COVID-19 outbreak caused most colleges and universities in the U.S. to switch to all online coursework.
-This transition aligned with the Centers for Disease Control and Prevention's recommendation for limiting in-person events.
-According to the United Nations Educational, Scientific, and Cultural Organization, COVID-19 has altered learning for more than 90% of students internationally.
+The COVID-19 outbreak caused most colleges and universities in the U.S. to switch to all-online coursework.
+According to the United Nations Educational, Scientific, and Cultural Organization, COVID-19 has altered learning for more than 90% of students internationally the past two years.

-On the other hand, online accounting classes are similar to on-campus courses, allowing students to communicate with professors, watch lectures, and submit assignments online.
-However, learners without adequate technological resources may still struggle.
+Online accounting classes are similar to on-campus courses, allowing students to communicate with professors, watch lectures, and submit assignments online.
+However, learners lacking access to technology may still struggle.
 With hybrid learning seemingly here to stay, we rounded up some tips and tricks for online accounting class help.

 Taking Accounting Courses Online